tolgaOzen/go-gotham/README.md

 ### Procedures

-Creating a file in the models/procedures folder, create a type and create(db *gorm.DB), drop(db *gorm.DB), dropIfExist(
-db *gorm.DB) methods for that type. create getter function for this procedure
+To create a procedures we need to create a type.
+We need to add 4 different methodologies;
+create(db *gorm.DB),
+dropIfExist(db *gorm.DB),
+drop(db *gorm.DB) and lastly
+getter method

-You can look at the example below
+You can take a look at the example below

 #### Example